swemurali/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 /*
 Program for 4X1 Multiplexer and 1X4 Demultiplexer and verify its truth table in quartus using Verilog programming.
-Developed by: Varsha Ajith
+Developed by: Suwetha M
-RegisterNumber: 212221230118
+RegisterNumber: 212221230112
 */

 ## 4X1 MULTIPLEXER: